 Google got rid of the headphone jack on the Pixel 2 smartphone and made up for it by approving a group of wireless headphones that are officially supported.
-The Q Adapt headphones use an adjustable noise-canceling model and an on-the-ear form factor to create a solid all-around headphone.
+The Libratone Q Adapt are noise canceling headphones and an on-the-ear form factor to create a solid all-around Bluetooth headphone.

 What’s good?
 A service called Google Fast Pair is still great.
 The Pixel 2 scans for Bluetooth Low Energy (BLE) devices broadcasting in the area and makes pairing simple.
 Seriously, it’s a matter of seconds from turning them on to listening to music.
 You’re then prompted to download the Libratone app to finish the rest of the customized setup.

 I like how much customization you get in terms of noise cancellation.
 There are four levels you can cycle through by pressing the button on the bottom of the right can.
-The noise cancelling is strong, and the maximum power setting was actually a little uncomfortable if no sound was coming through the headphones.
+The noise-canceling is strong, and the maximum power setting was actually a little uncomfortable if no sound was coming through the wireless on-ear headphones.
 Once music entered the equation, it was OK, but the pressure is really noticeable when there’s no sound to overshadow it.

 I like the sound profile.
 I know some other reviewers have called it a bit anemic, but to me it sounds balanced.
 The bass doesn’t bang as much as some, especially if you’re comparing them to something like a pair of Beats, but I found the sound clean and plenty loud for both music and watching movies on my laptop.

-The battery life claims more than 20 hours, and while I didn’t push them for that long consecutively, I had no problem with them lasting through some very long travel days.
+The battery life of the Libratone Q Adapt headphones claims more than 20 hours, and while I didn’t push them for that long consecutively, I had no problem with them lasting through some very long travel days.

 The ear cups are comfortable and soft, and the build feels extremely sturdy.
 I’m also a fan of the way the headphones sense when you take them off and stop making sound so they don’t sit on your desk, blasting your music when you take them off.